 With three months to go for India’s general elections, Google takes up the initiative to host across 30 cities in the next couple of months.
 The training named ‘PollCheck: Covering India’s Elections’ will be conducted in various languages such as English, Hindi, Malayalam, Bengali, Kannada, Gujarati, Odia, Tamil, Telugu, Marathi.

-For now, Google plans to train another 10K journalists in 2019.
+For now, Google planned to train another 10K journalists in 2019.
 Those of you interested can definitely opt for it.